 The castle was erected by the knight Payn de Turberville at the end of the 11th or the beginning of the 12th century during the penetration of south-eastern Wales by the Norman conquerors.
 Payn de Turberville was one of the twelve knights accompanying Earl of Gloucester, Robert Fitzhamon in his conquest of Welsh Glamorgan.
-According to a later tradition, as he did not receive any territory from his senior in the lands seized from the Welsh, around 1092 he took matters into his own hands and conquered the lands around Coity.
+According to a later tradition, as he did not receive any territory from his senior in the lands seized by the Welsh, around 1092 he was to take action and conquer the lands around Coity.
 In the face of the attack, the then Welsh ruler, Morgan ap Meurig, not feeling strong enough to fight, was to offer to return his daughter to Norman.
-According to unconfirmed record, Payn accepted the offer and became Lord of Coity thanks to his marriage.
+According to unconfirmed record, Payn accepted the offer, becoming Lord of Coity thanks to his marriage.
 The castle itself, however, was not recorded in documents for a long time.
 It was first mentioned in 1207 and 1214 (castellum suum de Coitif).

 The castle has been preserved to modern times in the form of a ruin.
-In the best condition survived the northern gatehouse of the upper castle (inner ward), a lot has survived from the south range, two walls of the keep are also visible.
+In the best condition has survived the north-east gatehouse of the upper ward, a lot has survived from the south range, two walls of the keep are also visible.
 There is a clear layout of the outer ward with a defensive wall practically on the entire length and relics of a large barn.
 The ditch is visible around the upper ward; it was leveled at the outer ward, except for the northern and partly southern sections.
 The ruins of the castle are under the care of the Cadw government agency and are open to the public.
 On the north-eastern side of the castle is the 14th-century parish church of St. Mary.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.